 Once the downloaded loss information has been received into the Claim System, the sample is selected following the guidelines of the NAIC Market Conduct Examiners Handbook - Chapter V Sampling.
 The size of the sample is dependent on the volume of loss records reported by the Servicing Carrier.
-Ceded and Voluntary claims will be selected randomly in proportion to the total claim population for the examination period.
+In order to evaluate the success of the Commercial Limited Servicing Carrier Program the sample of ceded claims will be larger than that of the voluntary claims.

 A random sample of claims will be selected and statistical testing will be performed to determine if there is any statistically significant difference in the handling of voluntary and ceded claims by the Servicing Carrier.
+If CAR determines that the company is in non-compliance with the Voluntary/Ceded Standard a penalty will be assessed.